 - 5.1 An admission number will be published showing the maximum number of pupils that the school will admit in the Autumn Term 2025.
-Parents are given the opportunity to express three preferences for a primary school.
+Parents are given the opportunity to express three preferences for a Secondary school.
 Published criteria are used to decide which children should be offered the available places.
-In primary schools an equal preference system operates, whereby the three parental preferences are given equal status.
+In Secondary schools an equal preference system operates, whereby the three parental preferences are given equal status.
 Each preference will be considered equally against the admissions criteria.
-Our School PAN is 50 pupils (i.e. the number of pupils who are admitted to school in our Reception class each year). - 5.2 The allocation of school places is based on parental preference following the High Court judgement against Rotherham LA.
-Parents/carers are required to submit applications under the arrangements set out in the coordinated admissions scheme. - 5.3 Applications for pupils having an EHCP will be dealt with in accordance with the Code of Practice on Special Educational Needs.
-Where a school is named in a child's EHCP following consultation with the Head and Governors, the governing body is required to admit the pupil.
+Our School PAN is 150 pupils. - 5.2 The allocation of school places is based on parental preference following the High Court judgement against Rotherham LA.
+Parents/carers are required to submit applications under the arrangements set out in the coordinated admissions scheme. - 5.3 Applications for pupils having statements of special educational needs/educational health and care plans (EHCP) will be dealt with in accordance with the Code of Practice on Special Educational Needs and disabilities.
+Where a school is named in part 4 of a child's statement or recorded in the Educational Health and Care Plan, following consultation with the Head and Governors, the governing bodies are required to admit the pupil. - 5.4 After the allocation of EHCP pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - 1.
+Children in public care at the time when preferences are expressed, and those who have been previously

-- 5.4 After the allocation of EHCP pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - 1.
-Children in public care at the time when preferences are expressed, and those who have been previously looked after, (see note (iv) below).
+- looked after, (see note (iv) below).
 This includes children who to have been in state care outside of England but ceased to be so as a result of being adopted; - 2.
-Significant medical factors or exceptional family circumstances (see note (i) below.); - 3.
-Being resident in the catchment area of the school (see note (ii) below.); - 4.
-Having a brother or sister who will be attending the school at the expected time of admission (see note (iii) below); - 5.
-Geographical, with priority given to those living nearest to the school (see notes and (iv) below). - 5.5 Criteria 4 and 5 will be used as a tie-breaker for other criteria.
-If the school is over-subscribed from within its catchment area after the allocation of EHCP children and children under criteria 1 and 2, then the brothers/sisters and geographical criteria will be used in that order as tie-breakers.
+Having a sister who will be attending the school at the expected time of admission (see note (iii) below); - Geographical, with priority given to those living nearest to the school (see notes and (iv) below). - 5.5 Criteria 2 and 3 will be used as a tie-breaker for other criteria.